-Note: If the 10th day of the month occurs on a weekend or holiday, a late charge is assessed on a payment not received before 8:00 p.m.
-ET on the last business day prior to the 10th day of the month.
-For example, if the 10th day of the month is on a Sunday, the payment must be received before 8:00 p.m.
-ET on Friday, the 8th day of the month, to avoid a late charge.
+Note: If the 10th day of the month occurs on a weekend or holiday, payment must be received before 8:00 p.m.
+ET on the last business day prior to the 10th day.
+For example, if the 10th day is on a Sunday, the payment must be received before 8:00 p.m.
+ET on Friday, the 8th day, to avoid a late charge.

 Any premium outstanding at the time of billing as a result of a transaction removing money from the case (e.g., refund, reallocation, or debit voucher).

 How is payment of the late fee remitted?

 You no longer remit a separate late fee payment.
 Include the late fee with your premium remittance.
 After a late fee has been assessed, the amount owed in late fees is automatically applied from a payment that is received.
 (Payments are applied first to any late fees, second to any interest charges, third to premium, and last to unapplied.)

 What will happen if late fees are not paid with the next month's remittance?

 Payments are applied first to any late charges, second to any interest charges, third to premium, and last to unapplied.
 If you do not include the amount owed in late fees in your remittance, it will be subtracted from the amount that is applied to your premium.
 You may face additional penalties based on the unpaid premium.

 For example, you were billed $25.00 in premium and $1.00 in late fees on June 15.
 On July 9, you remit $25.00.
 Out of the $25.00, $1.00 will be applied to late, and $24.00 will be applied to premium.
 You will be subject to penalties on the $1.00 shortage in premium.